jarviscanada/jarvis_data_eng_NathalieOlcese/linux_sql/README.md

 ## Scripts
 ```
-1.psql_docker.sh-This scripy creates the jrvs-psql Postgres Docker container, and  also has the ability to start and stop the container.It can create a pgdata volume for the container to store the database.
+1.psql_docker.sh - This script creates the jrvs-psql Postgres Docker container and also has the ability to start and stop the container.
+It can create a pgdata volume for the container to store the database.

-2.host_info.sh-This script collects the machine hardware specifications such as  memory.
-After collecting this information it fetches to the Postgres database.
+2.host_info.sh - This script collects the machine hardware specifications, such as memory.
+After collecting this information, it is fetched to the Postgres database.

-3.host_usage.sh-This script runs every  minute on the host machine, in order to collect information about tje hardware usage, such as the time the machine has been indle.This script is assited by contrab.
+3.host_usage.sh - This script runs every minute on the host machine to collect information about the hardware usage, such as the time the machine has been idle.
+This script is assisted by cron.
 It will fetch the collected information to the Postgres database.

-4.ddl.sql: This SQL  script  contains all the information collected by the bash scripts.
+.ddl.sql: This SQL  script  contains all the information collected by the bash scripts.
 # psql_docker.sh usage:
 ./psql_docker.sh [create/start/stop] [username] [password]